-You might be at a comfortable weight, but you have stubborn fat in some areas of your body that don't respond to your rigid diet and exercise.
-Maybe it is time to consider VASER liposuction.
+You might be at a comfortable weight, but you have stubborn fat in specific parts of your body that don't respond to your rigid diet and exercise.
+Maybe, it is time to consider VASER liposuction.
 In this article, we will help you find good answers to most of the questions in your mind.

-- Most probably, you are familiar with liposuction as a method to remove excess fat from the body, but you don't have a clear idea about the exact goal of this procedure.
-No matter what type of Liposuction you are going to perform, it is important to know that liposuction is not a weight-loss method.
-If you suffer from obesity, then you are not in the right place.
-Liposuction is done for people who are at a stable weight and want to get rid of unwanted fat in certain areas of their bodies.
+Most probably, you are familiar with liposuction as a method to remove excess fat from the body, but you don't have a clear idea about the exact goal of this procedure.
+No matter what type of liposuction you perform, it is important to know that liposuction is not a weight-loss method.
+If you suffer from obesity, you are not in the right place.
+Liposuction is done for people with a stable weight who want to get rid of unwanted fat in certain areas of their bodies.

-- VASER liposuction is a modern type of liposuction which is used commonly in our days.
-VASER is a brief of Vibration Amplification of Sound Energy at Resonance, which is based on ultrasound waves to break apart the bonds between fat cells and liquidate them.
+VASER liposuction is a modern type of liposuction used commonly in our days.
+VASER is a brief of Vibration Amplification of Sound Energy at Resonance.
+It is based on ultrasound waves to break apart the bonds between fat cells and liquidate them.

-VASER technique is a minimally invasive procedure that can target a specific area of the body, such as the abdomen, thighs, hips, and buttocks.
-By VASER technique, liposuction goes through two basic steps:
+VASER technique is a minimally invasive procedure that targets a specific part of the body, including the abdomen, thighs, hips, and buttocks.
+Using a VASER technique, liposuction goes through two basic steps:

-In the first step, the target area of the body is filled with a special saline solution which helps remove the fat cells easily.
-The solution can contract the blood vessels reducing blood loss.
-Also, it provides anesthesia which numbs the area during and after the procedure.
+In the first step, the target area of the body is filled with a saline solution which helps remove the fat cells easily.
+This solution can contract the blood vessels reducing blood loss.
+It also provides anesthesia which numbs the area during and after the procedure.

-A device called an ultrasound transducer will be used to produce and flow ultrasound waves under the skin through tiny incisions around the target area.
-By doing so, the bonds between the fat cells will be broken powerfully.
-Then, the same device can act as a vacuum which will suction the dissolving fat out of the body.
+An ultrasound transducer is a device used to produce and flow ultrasound waves under the skin through tiny incisions around the target area.
+As a result, the bonds that connect fat cells will be broken.
+The same device then can act as a vacuum which will suction the dissolving fat out of the body.

 Let's know why the VASER technique surpasses other traditional techniques: